american citizen greatness

 Conclusion

-Foreign labor and international student enrollment are multi-billion-dollar industries.
-By recognizing them under NAICS 561399 and 611319, the U.S. can regulate these sectors with transparency and efficiency, prioritizing American workers and students while leveraging existing infrastructure.
+Foreign labor and international student enrollment represent multi-billion-dollar industries.
+By classifying them under NAICS 561399 and 611319, the U.S. can bring transparency, accountability, and structure to sectors that have long operated with limited oversight — while prioritizing opportunities for American citizen workers and students.

 Download Documents